-Will reducing recidivism for youth convicted as adults improve health outcomes these youth?
+Will decreasing recidivism among juvenile offenders convicted as adults improve health outcomes?

 There is very strong evidence indicating that involvement in the justice system is linked to poor health outcomes.
-11-16 Decreasing recidivism for young offenders therefore as potential to improve health outcomes for these youth.
-Researchers have found, for example, that incarceration is associated with barriers to accessing a service provider, depression, involvement in jobs with high risk of injury or exposure to hazardous working conditions, divorce, and separation of families.
-In addition, research has found that negative health outcomes are also experienced by the children of incarcerated parents such as increased Body Mass Index (BMI), depression, delinquency, and antisocial behavior.
-12-14
+16-21 Decreasing recidivism for young offenders therefore as potential to improve health outcomes for these youth.
+Researchers have found, for example, that incarceration is associated with barriers to accessing a service provider, depression, involvement in jobs with high risk of injury or exposure to hazardous working conditions, divorce, and separation of families. ^{16,20,21} In addition, research has found that negative health outcomes are also experienced by the children of incarcerated parents such as increased Body Mass Index (BMI), depression, delinquency, and antisocial behavior.
+17-19

-Will improving health outcomes for youth convicted as adults decrease health disparities?
+Will improving health outcomes for juvenile offenders convicted as adults decrease health disparities?

-There is very strong evidence that incarcerated individuals and their children are more likely than the general population to experience health disparities, including those exacerbated for youth when they are incarcerated in adult facilities.2,5,11-16 Therefore improving health outcomes for incarcerated youth has potential to decrease the health disparities faced by this population.
+There is very strong evidence that incarcerated individuals and their children are more likely than the general population to experience health disparities, including those exacerbated for youth when they are incarcerated in adult facilities.^{2,5,16-21} Therefore improving health outcomes for incarcerated youth has potential to decrease the health disparities faced by this population.

-In addition youth of color have worse health outcomes than their counterparts for many health measures, and are disproportionately represented in every stage of the juvenile justice system.
-In Washington state, youth of color are disproportionately represented in the youth justice system and disproportionally transferred to the adult system.
-19-22 In 2014 Native American youth and youth of color made up 53% of the youth admitted to JR while constituting only 27% of Washington's 2013 age 10-17 population.
-In addition, nearly 65% of the youth transferred to the adult system between 2009 and 2013 were Native Americans and youth of color.
-Therefore improving health outcomes for youth convicted as adults has potential to also decrease health disparities by race/ethnicity.
+In addition, youth of color have worse health outcomes than their counterparts for many health measures, ^{22,23} and are disproportionately represented in every stage of the juvenile justice system.
+25 One study found that in 2012, the rate of incarceration in either a state or federal prison among individuals aged 18-24 was 9 times greater for black males than for white males and nearly 3 times the rate for Hispanic men of the same age.
+10 In Washington state, youth of color are disproportionately represented in the youth justice system and disproportionally transferred to the adult system.
+24-27 In 2015 Native American youth and youth of color made up 53% of the youth admitted to juvenile rehabilitation while constituting only 20% of Washington's age 12-20 population in 2015. ^{24,27} In addition, nearly 65% of the youth transferred to the adult system between 2009 and 2013 were Native Americans and youth of color.
+26 Therefore improving health outcomes for youth convicted as adults has potential to also decrease health disparities by race/ethnicity.